zephyrproject-rtos/windows-curses/README.md

     builds wheel for by following the instructions at https://wiki.python.org/moin/WindowsCompilers.

     Visual Studio 2017 will work for Python 3.5-3.7.
+For Python 3.5 support, you will need to check `VC++ 2015.3 v140 toolset for desktop (x86,x64)` during installation.

  3. Install Python 3.3 or later to get the [Python launcher for Windows](https://docs.python.org/3/using/windows.html#launcher).